bdougie/optics-docs/source/accounts.md

 # Billing

-Each account is given a 2-week free trial to start.
-Go to the Account home page to start the trial.
-If your account is named example, you'll find it at https://optics.apollodata.com/account/example.
+Each Optics account starts at the free tier, which gives you up to 10,000 queries a month.

-Once the 2-week trial is over, you can continue using Optics by providing a payment method for your account and signing up for a paid Optics plan.
+If you exceed the 10,000 monthly volume limit, you'll need to upgrade.
+You can continue using Optics by providing a payment method for your account and signing up for a paid Optics plan.
 Note that each account has a separate payment method and associated plan.

+As your request volume grows we will automatically upgrade you to the next tier.

+View Optics pricing details here: http://www.apollodata.com/pricing/

 # Cancellation